Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Simulations

-Finally, we investigate the sensitivity of the proposed DR-PP framework to the regularization parameter $\lambda(\theta) = \lambda_c + 0.1\|\theta\|^2$.
-Fig.~\ref{fig:compare radius} illustrates the defaulter detection rate over 20 iterations across varying strategic sensitivities.
-In this framework, $\lambda(\theta)$ serves as an inverse proxy for the radius of the Wasserstein ambiguity set.
-Specifically, a larger $\lambda_c$ corresponds to a more concentrated uncertainty set, causing the DR-PP solution to converge toward the standard PP baseline.
-The results demonstrate that DR-PP consistently outperforms standard PP across all tested regularization levels.
-Furthermore, as $\lambda_c$ increases, we observe a marginal degradation in the detection rate.
+In Fig.~\ref{fig:compare radius}, we further investigate the sensitivity of the proposed W-DRO framework to the regularization parameter $\lambda(\theta) = \lambda_c + 10^{-7} \cdot \|\theta\|^2$.
+In this paper, a larger $\lambda_c$ corresponds to a smaller ambiguity set, which drives the W-DRO solution to converge toward the ERM baseline.
+The results demonstrate that W-DRO consistently outperforms ERM across all tested regularization levels.
+Furthermore, as $\lambda_c$ increases, we observe a marginal degradation in the accuracy.
 This behavior confirms that the distributional robustness framework effectively counters strategic masking.